chrp/angular-haml-sass-coffeescript-seed/README.md

 Directories:

-    src - Keep all your source files here app - Compiled or copied version of the source, better not touch.
+    src - Keep all your source files here, contains ported angular-seed app data app - Compiled or copied version
+    ... all others are just copies from angular-seed

+There are a lot of little seeders with all extensions out there but I built this one because it produces a clean deployable ```app```-directory without any _pre or the likes.
+Also it uses Ruby over node.js for compiling and web-serving.

 ## Install